BalashovAD/SingleEditStringEquality/README.md

 The case without error can run without any branching, optimizing the most common scenario.
 If an error occurs, we switch to the second case, which includes error handling code.

-- Instead of using a full batch rollback for errors in cases of different sizes, locate the error position by counting the number of trailing least significant zero bits
+- Instead of using a full batch rollback for errors in cases with different string sizes, locate the error position by counting the number of trailing least significant zero bits

 When handling strings of different sizes, a common error to encounter is an out-of-bounds access.
 A typical approach to handle this error might be to roll back the entire batch of operations, but this can be costly.